 The second reason “good” has nothing to do with it is because our standard of "good" and God’s are two different things.
 God’s standard is perfect.
 If we lie once, steal one thing, Proverbs 24:9 even says one foolish thought is sin.
 That’s a really high standard, so we can’t stand up before a holy God and say, “I’m pretty good, let me in”.

 No, thank God it is not based on being good or none of us could be saved, it is based on a relationship with Jesus Christ!

 If you understand what God has done to make forgiveness and Eternal Life possible for you, you may want to express it in words similar to these:

-I confess that I do not measure up to Your perfect standards.
-I know You died for me, and Your Precious Blood that flowed at Calvary, was shed to cleanse me.
-I accept it Jesus, I accept You in my heart this day as my Savior, and I ask You to forgive me of all my sins, and help me to walk daily in Your steps as I study Your Word, and I strive to learn Your ways of righteousness.
-I thank You for Your forgiveness and Your gift of Eternal Life, and I place my trust in You as My Savior.
+Dear God, I know I’ve sinned, and I cannot save myself.
+I confess that I do not measure up to Your perfect standard.
+Thank You for sending Your Son Jesus to die on a cross for me.
+He was crucified, died and was buried, but He rose again, and His Precious Blood that flowed at Calvary, was shed to cleanse me.
+I repent, and I receive Jesus in my heart this day as my Lord and Savior, and I ask You to forgive me of all my sins, and to help me to walk daily in Your steps as I study Your Word, and strive to learn Your ways of righteousness.
+I thank You, Jesus, for the cross and for Your forgiveness and Your gift of Eternal Life.
+I confess that I am now a born again Christian, and Heaven will be my future home.
 I pray this in Your Holy Name, Jesus Christ.
-Amen.
+Amen